 Help!
 My chihuahua hates my partner

-When your chihuahua hates your partner, it can cause a lot of tension and unhappiness in the household.
+When it seems your chihuahua hates your partner, it can cause a lot of tension and unhappiness in the household.
 But, don’t despair it’s more common than you think.
-‘Help my chihuahua hates my partner, what can I do about it?’ is a question that often comes into the blog.
+‘How can I stop my chihuahua growling at my partner?’ is one of the more common question that come into the blog.

 While any dog can take against any person, man, woman or child, in most of the cases we have helped it has been a chihuahua taking against a male partner.
 But the advice below is good for any gender and any age.

-Don’t despair if your chihuahua hates your partner we can help you turn your partner and your chihuahua into BFFs.
+Don’t despair if your chihuahua growls at your partner we can help you turn your partner and your chihuahua into BFFs.

 First you need to do a little detective work and decide why your chihuahua hates your partner